<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=445056146107513&amp;ev=PageView&amp;noscript=1">

 Hagerman & Company

-This week’s fusion 360 quick tip is filled with several tricks to include in your drawings toolset.
+This week’s Autodesk Fusion (formerly Fusion 360) quick tip is filled with several tricks to include in your drawing toolset.
 Watch this week’s video to learn the following:

 1. General multi-sheet golden nuggets